 Foundational courses required for every degree program

-This course is structured to review and identify the ingredient of good reasoning and how to apply it in our daily and social activities.
+This course is structured to review and identify the ingredients of good reasoning and how to apply them in our daily and social activities.
 Current ecumenical, social, political, and environmental challenges will be analyzed and discussed.
-The course readings will help students focus on “knowing how” rather than “knowing that” and will provide students with an understanding of how a logical thread runs and connect philosophical reasoning and our cultural beliefs.
+The course readings will help students focus on “knowing how” rather than “knowing that.”
+Students will understand how a logical thread runs and learn to connect philosophical reasoning and cultural beliefs.

 This course provides an overview of biology and how it applies to everyday life.
 Topics covered include cell structure and function, scientific method, evolution, genetics, ecology, molecular biology, and other areas.

-This course is a survey of the development and the changing historical interpretation of institutions and society in the United States from the end of Reconstruction to the present.
+This course is a survey of the developmental changes and the historical interpretation of institutions and societies in the United States from the end of the Reconstruction era to the present.
 This course pays special attention to the interplay among races, cultural diversity, and conflict.
-Some of the themes include immigration, constitutional development politics, economics, religion, reform and the growth of the U.S as a world power, status of women, westward expansion, and urbanization.
+Some of the themes include immigration, politics of constitutional development, economics, religion, reform, the growth of the U.S as a world power, the status of women in society, westward expansion, and urbanization.

 This is a survey course designed to introduce students to the processes and results of the scientific psychological study of behavior.

 This course provides a broad overview of sociology and how it applies to everyday life.
 Major theoretical perspectives and concepts are presented, including sociological imagination, culture, deviance, inequality, social change, and social structure.
 Students will also explore the influence of social class and social institutions, such as churches, education, healthcare, government, economy, and environment.
 Students will also examine the social structure of what it means to be a family.